epitools/epitools-matlab/README.md

 ### Who do I talk to? ###

-* In case of bugs feel or improvement suggents free to:
+* In case of bugs or improvement suggestions feel free to:
     * File an issue in this repository using the bitbucket interface
     * Write to davide.heller@imls.uzh.ch or lorenzo.gatti@uzh.ch